 The university is alma mater to over 2,300 alumni who practice in nearly every state and Canadian province as well as in many foreign countries.
 Over 50 percent of the licensed naturopathic physicians practicing in the United States are graduates of NUNM.

 In 2006, on the occasion of its 50th anniversary, NUNM announced a change in name from National College of Naturopathic Medicine to National College of Natural Medicine, honoring the shift from a single to a multiple purpose institution.
-In 2016, NUNM announce a change to university status and a new name: National University of Natural Medicine.
+In 2016, NUNM announced a change to university status and a new name: National University of Natural Medicine.

 - Doctor of Naturopathic Medicine (ND)